CyberEzpertz/Linkod/README.md

 # Linkod

-**Lingkod** is a Next.js application that aims to make local government services — specifically at the *Barangay* level — more accessible and convenient for everyone.
+**Linkod** is a Next.js application that aims to make local government services — specifically at the *Barangay* level — more accessible and convenient for everyone.

 The platform is two-pronged:
 - **Mobile/Web App** – For people who are tech-savvy and prefer the convenience of a smartphone or computer.